mawyss/scion/doc/ColibriDesign.rst

   combine HopFields from multiple reservations.
 Therefore, the MAC chaining employed in standard SCION is not needed (note that an ID is bound to exactly one path).
-- Source and destination addresses: these are variable length addresses that specify the source and destination hosts in their respective ASes, located in the address header of the general SCION packet.
 - Reservation fields: fields that came from the reservation setup, and that should not be altered otherwise, must be included in the MAC computation.
   This prevents malicious clients from tampering with the reservation and